-- Greater Brisbane hot air balloon flights from Ipswich with Floating Images
+Greater Brisbane hot air balloon flights with Floating Images

-These Greater Brisbane hot air balloon flights from Ipswich offer one-hour hot air balloon flights over the city of Ipswich, and the stunning Scenic Rim and Somerset region.
+These Greater Brisbane hot air balloon flights take off from Ipswich, and fly over the stunning Scenic Rim and Somerset region.
 You’ll also enjoy fabulous views of the Brisbane city skyline, Mount Cooth-tha and beyond.
+A hot breakfast and a glass of bubbles are included.
+Duration: 3 hours (1 hour of flying time)

 Even as a non-morning person I’ll be the first to admit that dawn is highly underrated.